 On March 2, 1937, U.S. Steel signed a contract with the Steel Workers Organizing Committee.
 This victory for SWOC was not only a critical early win for what would soon become the Congress of Industrial Organizations, but also ended an era of U.S. Steel being a leader in opposing any labor organizing.
 It would certainly not end the resistance of steel companies to unionism, but it would make the eventual organizing of the industry quite likely.

 While U.S. Steel was officially founded in 1901, it came out of the buyout by J.P.
 Morgan, Elbert Gary, and William Moore of Carnegie Steel.
 That latter company had led some of the shocking resistance to worker organization in American history, most famously at the Homestead Strike of 1892.
 In that strike, after a surprising win for the Amalgamated Association of Iron and Steel Workers in 1889, Andrew Carnegie was determined to destroy the union when the contract ended in 1892.
 He took off on a vacation to Scotland in order to keep his name pure and told his lieutenant Henry Clay Frick to do whatever he wanted.
-Fresh off slaughtering the people of Johnstown, Pennsylvania due to his extreme negligence, Frick low-balled the AA, forced them on strike, and then sent in the Pinkertons to bust that strike.
+Fresh off slaughtering the people of Johnstown, Pennsylvania due to his extreme negligence that caused the Johnstown Flood, Frick low-balled the AA, forced them on strike, and then sent in the Pinkertons to bust that strike.

 This became the modus operandi in the steel industry.
 Carnegie and then U.S. Steel remained staunchly anti-union.
 In 1919, the Great Steel Strike was another attempt to organize the industry but it failed in the wake of the Red Scare and the arrest of organizers.
 In the 1920s, U.S. Steel bought into the company union craze sweeping corporate boardrooms around the nation.
 U.S. Steel effectively picked pliant workers to serve on its company union boards, pretending to give workers a voice, but workers knew they had no real voice and U.S. Steel executives wanted to keep it that way.